RONG-ZHU-1/ssc-HRD/README.md

 _LOOCV_: The Leave-One-Out Cross-Validation (LOOCV) process.

-_ssc_model_: Construct the final five models using a random forest-based self-training method applied to three cohorts, incorporating specifically chosen features and thresholds.
+_ssc_model_: Construct the final five models using a random forest-based self-training method applied to two cohorts, incorporating specifically chosen features and thresholds.

 _validation_: Validation on other cohorts, such as TransNEO, NEWTON and CCLE datasets; and show performance.